-Iceberg D-15 Breaks into D15A and D15B in the Amery Sea January 27, 2016, Suitland, MD - The U.S. National Ice Center (USNIC) confirmed the iceberg D15 broke into two pieces.
-Both the larger remainder, named D15A, and the smaller piece, named D15B, meet the size criteria for naming and tracking by the NIC.
-D15A measures 51 nautical miles on its longest axis and 24 nautical miles wide and is located at 66°42' South, 81°55' East in the Amery Sea.
-D15B measures 33 nautical miles on its longest axis and 12 nautical miles wide and is located at 67°00' South, 81°38' East in the Amery Sea.
-Before breaking, D15 was the largest current iceberg in the world and had remained grounded in the same location for many years.
-D15A has now been demoted to the second largest iceberg, while D15B ranks in as fourth largest.
-Analyst MST1 Matthew Tyson confirmed the split using Sentinel-1 image shown below.
+Iceberg D-25 Calves into the Amery Sea January 29, 2016, Suitland, MD - The U.S. National Ice Center (USNIC) named a new iceberg that calved from the ice shelf near the Kemp Coast.
+D25 measures 13 nautical miles on its longest axis and 8 nautical miles wide and is located at 69°20' South, 37°57' East in the Amery Sea.
+Analyst MST1 Matthew Tyson confirmed the new iceberg using Sentinel-1 image shown below.
 The criteria for icebergs in the Southern Hemisphere for the NIC to begin tracking is that the iceberg must either be at least 10NM along any axis or the iceberg must have an area of twenty square nautical miles or greater.
 Iceberg names are derived from the Antarctic quadrant in which they were originally calved.
 The quadrants are divided counter-clockwise in the following manner: A = 0-90W (Bellingshausen/Weddell Sea)